nucleus-network/missioninfo/README.md

 ### Who created Mission:Information?
 <p>This curriculum was developed by Nucleus Learning Network, Open Austin, and The Austin Monitor in partnership with Mozilla.</p>

-<strong> What are some ways to get involved and learn more? </strong>
+### What are some ways to get involved and learn more?
 <p>This open-source curriculum project is hopefully the start of something bigger.
 These three lessons serve as a foundation to help teens develop news and web literacy skills, but there is a lot of room to grow.
 Here are some ways to get involved.
 <ul>
 <li>Fork, remix, and adapt this project to use with your learners</li>